pirogram/pirogram-content/books/data-analysis-with-python/060-plotting-with-matplotlib-object-oriented-interface/topics/020-simple-plot-with-matplotlib.md

   ax.plot(x, y)
   plt.show()
 --- |
-  If a single list or array is passed to the plot() command, matplotlib assumes it is a sequence of y values, and automatically generates the x values.
+  If a single list or array is passed to the plot() command, matplotlib assumes it is a sequence of `y values`, and automatically generates the x values.
 When we pass the array y from the earlier plot to ax.plot, it creates a similar plot with one exception - matplotlib `infers` the X axis values starting from 0.
 ---
 type: live-code
 id: 27eda68f-0968-444e-a9dd-743220da26c9